hakkeroid/configstacker/README.rst

 Configstacker is a python library with the goal to simplify configuration handling as much as possible.
-You can read configurations from different sources (e.g. files, environment variables, remote services like `etcd <https://coreos.com/etcd/>`_ and others) and load single or merge multiple sources at will.
+You can read configurations from different sources (e.g. files, environment variables and others) and load single or merge multiple sources at will.
 The resulting configuration object can be used like a dictionary or with dot-notation.
 If you need additional flexibility configstacker also allows you to specify converters for values or merging strategies for keys that occur multiple times throughout different sources.
 If this is still not sufficient enough configstacker makes it very easy for you to add additional source handlers.

 .. code-block:: python
     :name: single-source-example